xlsrln/cat/site/rules.md

 #### Videos should
 - Capture the whole rally from setup to finish screen
-- ~~Contain an IRL time and date on screen at all times~~ (this is encouraged but will not be enforced this season at least)
 - Be published before the deadline with no expiration date

 #### Penalties